-Note: You must dump the hopper before you remove the cowl.
-You can do this using either the hydraulics or by removing the pin in the hydraulic cylinder and the hopper base.
+Note: Dump the hopper before you remove the cowl by using either the hydraulics or by removing the pin in the hydraulic cylinder and the hopper base.

-1. Before removing the cowl (Figure 14), shut off the engine and allow the engine to cool.
+Before removing the cowl (Figure 14), shut off the engine and allow the engine to cool.